myelintek/deepfake/README.md

 ## Using

-## Navigate to the scripts directory and begin using entry.ipynb:
+## Navigate in the scripts directory using entry.ipynb:
 Run all shells in the notebook